yuvraj2singh/20_day_20_projects/README.md

 Stopwatch: This is a SPA in which i have added a stopwatch functionality where u can start pause and reset a stopwatch;

 Day 12:

+Calculator: This is a SPA in which i embeded a Calculator with proper functionality;